aryanindarapu/tst-cli/README.md

     $ tst-cli suite

 This will run through a test of the global trie.

-NOTE: To check the global state, run `tst-cli suite` on one client and run `tst-cli display` on a different client.
+To check the global state, run `tst-cli suite` on one client and run `tst-cli display` on a different client.
 These will output the same lists.

+NOTE: Running the testing suite will clear all of the existing keys from the tree and inserts 26 preset keys.

 ## Error Handling
 tst-cli handles several different errors, and all of them are specified after executing commands.